tatiana-pisarenko/fibers_thickness_analyzer/README.md

 - **Recommended toolbox:** [Statistics and Machine Learning Toolbox](https://www.mathworks.com/products/statistics.html) *(for extensions)*

 ## 🤝 Acknowledgements
-The research script is provided withing the project for MC application named *Polymer Composite Materials for Smart Catalys* wich refres for *COST Action CA22123 – European Materials Acceleration Center for Energy (EU-MACE)*, and by the Internal Grant Agency of Brno University of Technology, grant No. FEKT-S-23-8228.
+The research script is provided withing the project for MC application named *Polymer Composite Materials for Smart Catalys* wich refres for *COST Action CA22123 – European Materials Acceleration Center for Energy (EU-MACE)*, and by the *Internal Grant Agency of Brno University of Technology*, grant No. *FEKT-S-23-8228*.

 ![Script preview](assets/readme/preview.png)